 With your eligibility age in mind, here are some key factors to consider;

-We will now address these factors one by one and explore what their impacts could have in your decision-making process on claiming Social Security benefits.
+We will now address these factors one by one and explore their impacts on your decision-making process on claiming Social Security benefits.

 Factor 1: Health